 - The network bandwidth if the restore is to a different region

-For a very large, and/or active database, the restore may take several hours.
-If there is prolonged outage in a region, it is possible that there are large numbers of Geo-Restore requests being processed by other regions.
+For a large and/or very active database, the restore may take several hours.
+If there is prolonged outage in a region, it is possible that there are large numbers of geo-restore requests being processed by other regions.
 When there are many requests, the recovery time may increase for databases in that region.
-Most database restores complete within 12 hours.
+Most database restores complete in less than 12 hours.

-There is no built-in functionality to do bulk restore.
-The Azure SQL Database: Full Server Recovery script is an example of one way of accomplishing this task.
+Currently there isn't a built-in method to restore the entire server.
+The Azure SQL Database: Full Server Recovery script is an example of how you can accomplish this task.

-To recover using automated backups, you must be a member of the SQL Server Contributor role in the subscription or be the subscription owner.
+To recover using automated backups, you must be a member of the SQL Server Contributor role in the subscription or be the subscription owner - see RBAC: Built-in roles.
 You can recover using the Azure portal, PowerShell, or the REST API.
 You cannot use Transact-SQL.

 You generally restore a database to an earlier point for recovery purposes.
-When doing so, you can treat the restored database as a replacement for the original database or use it to retrieve data from and then update the original database.
+You can treat the restored database as a replacement for the original database or use it as a source data to update the original database.

-- Database replacement: If the restored database is intended as a replacement for the original database, you should verify the performance level and/or service tier are appropriate and scale the database if necessary.
-You can rename the original database and then give the restored database the original name using the ALTER DATABASE command in T-SQL.
+If the restored database is intended as a replacement for the original database, you should specify the original database's compute size and service tier.
+You can then rename the original database and give the restored database the original name using the ALTER DATABASE command in T-SQL.

-- Data recovery: If you plan to retrieve data from the restored database to recover from a user or application error, you need to write and execute the necessary data recovery scripts to extract data from the restored database to the original database.
+If you plan to retrieve data from the restored database to recover from a user or application error, you need to write and execute a data recovery script that extracts data from the restored database and applies to the original database.
 Although the restore operation may take a long time to complete, the restoring database is visible in the database list throughout the restore process.
-If you delete the database during the restore, the restore operation is canceled and you are not charged for the database that did not complete the restore.
+If you delete the database during the restore, the restore operation will be canceled and you will not be charged for the database that did not complete the restore.

-To recover to a point in time using the Azure portal, open the page for your database and click Restore on the toolbar.
+To recover a single, pooled, or instance database to a point in time using the Azure portal, open the page for your database and click Restore on the toolbar.